svitlanabradley/YogaTimeStudio/README.md

 # 🧘‍♀️ Yoga Time Studio

-**Yoga Time Studio** is a fully responsive, accessible website for a yoga studio, developed to demonstrate strong design principles and front-end development best practices.
+**Yoga Time Studio** is a fully responsive, accessible website for a yoga studio.
+It was developed to demonstrate strong design principles and front-end development best practices.
 The site includes dynamic content loading, form interaction, and smooth, user-friendly navigation—built with clean, well-structured HTML, CSS, and JavaScript using ES modules.

-## 🌐 Live Preview

-> [View the live site](#) (Add your deployed link here)

 ---